2025 Legislative Priorities

 OUR LEGISLATIVE FOCUS

-As we approach 2024, new challenges have emerged, and many businesses are feeling the burden.
-Many local businesses are experiencing increased prices due to inflation and a lack of access to credit due to high-interest rates.
-Housing affordability, both for rental and owner properties, are at an all-time low, causing additional workforce issues and putting some of our most vulnerable populations out on the streets.
-With these issues in mind, we ask the Oregon State Legislature to promote policies that assists the businesses of Oregon.
-This includes finding ways to bolster our workforce and encourage businesses to invest their dollars into our communities.
+As we approach the 2025 Legislative Session, new challenges have emerged, and many businesses in Washington County are feeling the burden.
+Local businesses are grappling with increased prices due to inflation and limited access to credit because of high interest rates.
+Housing affordability, both for rental and owner-occupied properties, is at an all-time low, exacerbating workforce issues and leaving some of our most vulnerable populations without shelter.
+With these critical issues in mind, we urge the Oregon State Legislature to promote policies that support the businesses of Washington County.
+This includes finding ways to bolster our workforce and encourage businesses to invest in our communities.
 Additional costs and regulations on businesses due to new taxes, fee increases, or changes in business operations could be devastating to economic recovery.
 We continue to ask our State Legislators to DO NO HARM to our member businesses.

 OUR VALUES